Lymphoma & related disorders

 Perivascular cuffing by neoplastic lymphocytes

-Infiltrate of neoplastic intermediate to large lymphocytes with background inflammation and necrosis
+Infiltrate of neoplastic lymphocytes

 Pleomorphic lymphocytes infiltrating brain